I love this excerpt from Quiet: The Power of Introverts in a World That Can’t Stop Talking on Warren Buffett and temperament.

 The temperament of many people is incompatible with critical behavior.
 Most people go with the path of least resistance.

-Temperament affects so much and yet we rarely give it thought.
-What kind of temperament does your culture foster?
+Temperament affects so much, and yet we rarely give it thought.

 Buffett can teach you a lot about management.
 If you’re interested in learning more, pick up a copy of A Few Lessons for Investors and Managers From Warren Buffett.